-3. Particular care should always be taken to minimise any risk of injury to either the quarry or the terrier (see notes a, b and c below).
+3. Particular care should always be taken to minimise any risk of injury to either the quarry or the terrier.
+NOTE:

 a.
 The terrier's role is to locate it's quarry underground, to bark at it continuously, to either cause it to leave the earth or alternatively to indicate where in the earth the quarry is located in order that it can be dug to and despatched.

 b.
 The greatest risk of injury to either animal is normally at the end of a 'dig'.
 This can be minimised by either digging to the quarry, removing the terrier and despatching the quarry in the hole, or by bolting the quarry into a net for subsequent removal or dispatch, or by bolting the quarry to standing Guns.

 c.
 It is recommended, wherever possible and practical, that only one terrier is entered to ground at a time.
 Note: Typical exceptions would be for example if working large cairns, rock piles and similar structures with multiple entrances and exits and no clearly defined tunnel structures, or in the event of a locating equipment failure, or in order to facilitate a rescue.